42 St Merryn to Mawgan Porth

 So I was unable to walk along the sands at low tide, and stayed on the cliff top, where summer flowers were turning brown.

-A misty view of the cove at Mawgan Porth, not a long beach but deep, the sea receding a long way at low tide.
+A misty view of the cove at Mawgan Porth, not a long beach but deep, as the sea recedes a long way at low tide.

 The beach at Harlyn Bay.
 John Sykes was here, 8 September 2024.